suyundukov/hugo-sustain/README.md

 #### With `git`

-From the root of your Hugo site, clone the theme into `themes/hugo-sustain` by running :
+From the root of your Hugo site, clone the theme into `themes/hugo-sustain-vitae` by running :
 ```
-git clone https://github.com/nurlansu/hugo-sustain.git themes/hugo-sustain
+git clone https://github.com/anirbanmu/hugo-sustain-vitae.git themes/hugo-sustain
 ```

 #### Manual

 1. [Download][zip-archive] zip archive.
 2. Unarchive it.
-3. Move `hugo-sustain` folder in `themes` folder of your blog
+3. Move `hugo-sustain-vitae` folder in `themes` folder of your blog

 For more information read the official [setup guide][hugo-guide] of Hugo.